“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

-Listen: It’s natural to get distracted while studying.
-But, here’s the good news: You can concentrate on your studies by avoiding the seven common mistakes that I’ve outlined for you in this article.
+You can stay focused, by avoiding seven common mistakes I have outlined for you in this article.

 Let me explain.